 How to Make the Most of Your Spring Cleaning

-There’s a lot to celebrate about spring – fresh blooms, longer hours of sunlight and even the chirping of birds.
+There’s a lot to celebrate about spring – fresh blooms, longer hours of sunlight, and even the chirping of birds.
 While you might be tempted to sit back and simply enjoy all the things the season has to offer, there is another tradition we think you should definitely partake in – spring cleaning.
-Spring is truly a chance to start afresh and there is no better place to do it than your own home.
-The activity comes highly recommended by experts especially for those of us who live with allergies and breathing issues.
-The challenge of tackling your entire house might seem quite daunting to begin with but it doesn’t have to be so.
-We have prepared quite the comprehensive checklist to make the job seem more approachable for you.
+Spring is truly a chance to start afresh.
+And there is no better place to do it than your own home.
+The activity comes highly recommended by experts, especially for those of us who live with allergies and breathing issues.
+The challenge of tackling your entire house might seem quite daunting to begin.
+But it doesn’t have to be so!
+We have prepared quite a comprehensive checklist to make the spring cleaning job seem more approachable for you.

 Start with Your Cleaning Supplies

 While you might be excited to kickstart the great spring cleaning of 2022, you might find your current cleaning materials simply don’t hold up.
-A good place to start might be that little cabinet housing your age old cleaning supplies.
-Do a complete overhaul of your supplies, do some research on the best available alternatives and replace ones that may be toxic to your home or the environment.
-Poor quality is not the only issue at hand however, some of the products you have on hand might be using outdated methods or techniques and there might be better options that will help you get through your chores faster and easier.
-Invest in better brooms, scrubbers, cleaning solutions and even a handy pair of brand new gloves.
+A good place to start might be that little cabinet housing your age-old cleaning supplies.
+Go for a complete overhaul of your supplies.
+Do some research on the best available alternatives, and replace ones that may be toxic to your home or the environment.
+However, poor quality won’t be the only issue at hand.
+Some of the products you have on hand might be using outdated methods or techniques.
+There might be better options that will help you get through your chores faster and easier.
+Invest in better brooms, scrubbers, cleaning solutions, and even a handy pair of brand-new gloves.